FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

 Install the robot arm
 ------------------------

-When the collaborative robot is installed on the mounting base, use a compliant number of bolts (strength not less than 8.8) to tighten and fix the robot on the mounting base; The installation accuracy of the robot prevents the robot from moving due to collisions, etc. When the robot has high running precision requirements, be sure to add pins to position the robot.
+When the collaborative robot is installed on the mounting base, use a compliant number of bolts (strength not less than 8.8) to tighten and fix the robot on the mounting base;
+it is recommended to use two compliant pin holes and pins on the mounting base for robot positioning to improve the installation accuracy of the robot and prevent the robot from moving due to collisions.
+When the robot has high running precision requirements, be sure to add pins to position the robot.

 .. centered:: Table 1.1-1 Robot mounting parts standard